 Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees.
 There are no shares available for grant under this plan which expired on December 31, 2006.
 Options issued under this plan expire 10 years after the date of grant and generally vested 1/36 per month, with full vesting after three years.
-Under the Company's 2008 Stock Incentive Plan, options issued expire 10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
-The Company did not grant any options during the three and nine months ended June 30, 2014 and 2013.
+Under the Company's 2008 Stock Incentive Plan, options issued expire10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
+The Company did not grant any options during the three months ended December 31, 2014 or 2013.

 Compensation expense is recognized only for share-based payments expected to vest.
-The Company estimates ferfeitures at the date of grant based on historical experience and future expectations.
-No stock compensation expense related to options was recognized forthe three and nine months ended June 30, 2014 and 2013.
+The Company estimates forfeitures at the date of grant based on historical experience and future expectations.
+No stock compensation expense related to options was recognized forthe three months ended December 31, 2014 or 2013.